syntax-tree/unist-util-visit/readme.md

 *   `test` ([`Test`][is], optional)
     — Node type or other [`is`][is]-compatible test
 *   `visitor` ([Function][visitor])
-    — Visitor invoked when a node is found
+    — Visitor invoked when a node is found that passes `test`
 *   `reverse` (`boolean`, default: `false`)
     — When falsey, checking starts at the first child and continues through to later children.
 When truthy, this is reversed.